luishfonseca/lhf.pt/web/content/posts/networking-toolbox-virtual-devices.md

 +++
-title = "Linux Networking Toolbox: Virtual Interfaces and Namespaces" date = 2023-08-02 description = """
+title = "Building Complex Virtual Network Topologies" date = 2023-08-03 description = """
+When developing networked applications it can be a challenging to test them, building a lab can be prohibitively expensive and even if using containers or VMs the default networking solutions rarely fit our requirements.

+In this post, I walk through the creation of a somewhat complex virtual network topology, useful for testing p2p applications.
 """

 [taxonomies]
-tags = ["networking", "linux"]
+tags = ["networking", "linux", "testing"]
 +++

-Inspired by an [amazing blog post from Tailscale](https://tailscale.com/blog/how-nat-traversal-works/), I decide to take on the challenge of developing my own barebones Tailscale clone - which I called [MagicMesh](https://github.com/luishfonseca/magicmesh).
+Inspired by this [amazing blog post from Tailscale](https://tailscale.com/blog/how-nat-traversal-works/), I decide to take on the challenge of developing my own barebones Tailscale clone.
 Written in Rust, it would tackle a major gripe I had with their product, giving me complete control over my Wireguard keys rather than relying on their authentication system.

 To make my vision a reality, I learned all about NAT, STUN, ICE and Wireguard.
 However, when it came time to implement my vision, I realized...
 I have no way to test it.

 ## The Challenge of Network Testing

-When it came to testing my application in a network environment, I faced a significant challenge.
+When it came to testing, I faced a significant challenge.
-To properly evaluate its behavior, I would need two distinct LANs, accessible from a WAN through two distinct NATs.
-The goal was to establish a direct tunnel between clients in each LAN, using a coordinator server on the WAN to coordinate bypassing the NATs.

-While I could have relied on existing residential networking infrastructure, this approach demanded access to two separate buildings with an internet connections and a VPS with a public IP - a far from practical option.
-Alternatively, building a physical lab with networking hardware (more exactly, two routers and a switch) was an option, but the expenses involved made it less appealing.
+My application consisted of a discovery server hosted in a WAN to alow clients located in distinct LANs to get through the NAT and Firewall of their routers, and reach each other directly.
+I couldn't just test it locally, a networking environment was needed.

+(image of the required network topology)

+I also required fine control of the routers behavior to tweak how hard of a time the clients would have trying to punch through them.
+Using physical networking hardware was prohibitively expensive, pushing me towards virtualization solutions.

 ## Embracing Virtualization

-Determined to find a more cost-effective solution, I explored the realm of virtualization.
-Linux containers utilize network namespaces to isolate their networks from the host, such behavior would allow me to create distinct network environments on my laptop.
+I decided to look into containers, but to fullfil my requirements they would still require manual configuration of the network.
+More so, as I don't actually require full operating system isolation, just network isolation, using containers would have me configuring multiple operating systems just to run a binary.

-Despite not ultimately using containers, the idea of network namespaces prompted further exploration of its simplicity and power.
-Through the command `ip netns exec`, I could run any command inside a network namespace, giving me total control over what interfaces and routes were available to it.
+Looking into how containers isolate the network, I was introduced to network namespaces.
+These allow the creation of isolated network environments, with their own set of interfaces, ip addresses, routes and nftable rules.
+Through the command `ip netns exec <namespace> <cmd>`, I could run any command inside a network namespace, giving me total control over the network environment available to my program.

 ```bash
 # Create a new network namespace named ns1